By Fransisco Msonge (MD), 2023

 “Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?
 And he commanded them to be baptized in the name of the Lord.
 Then prayed they him to tarry certain days.”

-God’s purpose with this incident was to convince the Jews that the Gentiles also received the Holy Spirit and had a part in the kingdom of God.
-Cornelius a centurion in the Roman army lived in Caesarea, the political capital of Judea under Herod and the Romans.
-If the intent of the gift of tongues here was to convince Peter’s delegation and later the Jerusalem church of God’s acceptance of Gentiles, it seems unlikely that God would replace the known languages they had experienced in Jerusalem with ecstatic utterances.
-How could the ecstatic utterances be a divine sign to them?
+God’s purpose in this incident was to convince the Jews that the Gentiles had also received the Holy Spirit and therefore had a share in the kingdom of God.
+Cornelius, a centurion in the Roman army, lived in Caesarea—the political capital of Judea under Herod and Roman rule.
+If the purpose of the gift of tongues in this context was to persuade Peter’s delegation, and later the Jerusalem church, of God’s acceptance of the Gentiles, it is unlikely that God would have replaced the clearly understood experience they had at Jerusalem with unintelligible, ecstatic utterances.
+Indeed, how could ecstatic utterances serve as a divine sign to them at all?

-Their past experience would not have prepared them for this.
-Without clear evidence to the contrary, we must conclude that the tongues at Cornelius’ conversion were known languages.
-After all, there were at least three languages represented in that gathering (Aramaic, Greek, and Latin), and possibly other local languages.
-The experience of tongues at Cornelius’ conversion has been called “the Pentecost of the Gentiles“.
-God used tongues as a means of overcoming human prejudice and opening the Gentile mission.
+In the absence of clear evidence to the contrary, we must conclude that the tongues spoken at Cornelius’ conversion were known human languages.
+After all, at least three languages were likely represented in that gathering—Aramaic, Greek, and Latin—and possibly other local languages as well.
+The experience of tongues at Cornelius’ conversion has rightly been described as “the Pentecost of the Gentiles.”
+In this way, God used tongues as a means of overcoming human prejudice and opening the door to the Gentile mission.

 Tongues at the Ephesian rebaptism: